-Perhaps every night, you settle in with your kids for story time.
-Let’s face it: In everyone’s super busy schedules, that time is oh-so-precious.
+Let’s face it: In everyone’s super busy schedules, settling in with your kids while reading a story is such precious time.
 But you can make it even more valuable and boost the skills your child gets out of reading by asking a few strategic questions.
 As a bonus, it’ll make the reading experience more interesting and engaging for both of you!

 “When you ask questions during story time, it really helps children learn to be active readers and to think critically,” says Tammy Milby, Ph.D., director of reading in the Department of Education at the University of Richmond.
 “When parents can get kids thinking and discussing a text, it makes story time a richer experience.”